Local park information

 lighting towers

-Intoxicated people will not be permitted entry.
-Site management reserves the right to refuse entry and remove disruptive or offensive people.
+Glass and sharp objects are not permitted at Giba Park on New Year’s Eve and bags will be checked.
+Site management reserves the right to refuse entry and remove disruptive, intoxicated or offensive people.

 Additional conditions of entry are available to view outside the park on event day.